filterpaper/qmk_userspace/readme.md

 # Layout wrapper macros

 ## Basic setup
-A single key map layout can be created once and shared with multiple keyboards using C preprocessors macros.
-The macros can be placed into the keyboard JSON file and the build process will expand them into a transient `keymap.c` file during compile time.
+A single key map layout is shared with multiple keyboards using C preprocessors macros.
+They are referenced in the keyboard JSON files and the build process will expand them into a transient `keymap.c` file during compile time.

-The `split_3x6_3` layout is used as the base and they are defined in `layout.h` file.
+The `split_3x6_3` layout is used as the base and defined in `layout.h` file.
 This is an example of the number layer:
 ```c
 #define _NUMB \
     _______, _______, KC_1,    KC_2,    KC_3,    _______,     KC_HOME, KC_PGDN, KC_PGUP, KC_END,  KC_DQUO, _______, \